solofervqz/gallstones-streamlit/README.md

-# 🩺 Gallstone Risk Prediction – COMEXUS / University of Arizona AI Fellowship
+# 🩺 Gallstone Risk Prediction – Beca + Talento Chihuahua COMEXUS / University of Arizona AI Program

-This project was developed as the **final capstone** of the COMEXUS Fellowship at the **University of Arizona**, a program focused on **Artificial Intelligence** and its applications in solving real-world problems.
+This project was developed as the **final capstone** of the **Beca + Talento Chihuahua** program at the **University of Arizona**, a specialized academic experience focused on **Artificial Intelligence** and its real-world applications.

 The goal is to predict the **probability of gallstone presence** using **supervised Machine Learning** (Logistic Regression) trained on **clinical and biochemical data**.